 Your sibling may have a different EFC.
-This could be because they earned a different amount of income during the year than did you.
+This could be because they earned a different amount of income than you did.
 Your aid may be different because, though there are federal guidelines for certain funds, each school must have a specific process for awarding these funds.

 These school-specific practices are within the federal guidelines, but often differ from other college’s practices.
 Certain funds are quite limited.
 If a student is an early applicant at one school and the sibling is a later applicant at another school, award levels can be quite different.

-Additionally, each school establishes a set of common student budgets based on actual and expected costs of going to school.
-This serves as somewhat of a ceiling to the total amount of aid a student may receive in a year of school.
-Elements of this budget can be quite different depending on the costs of the college each student is attending.
+Additionally, each school establishes its own Cost of Attendance based on direct and indirect estimated costs of going to school.
+This serves as a ceiling to the total amount of aid a student may receive in a year of school.
+Costs of Attendance can vary quite a bit from school to school.

 Financial aid offers can be different from one college to another for many reasons.
 Some types of financial aid are awarded based on criteria established by the institution.
-Though federal law assigns rules as to how aid should be distributed, the college is expected to maintain a more specific set of rules as to how limited funds are given to students.
+Though federal regulations govern how aid should be distributed, the college is expected to maintain a more specific set of rules as to how limited funds are given to students.

 Additionally, there are some types of funds that are quite limited and are awarded on a first come, first served basis to eligible students.
-Programs such as Federal Work Study (FWS) and Supplemental Educational Opportunity Grant (SEOG) are exceptionally limited.
+Programs such as Federal Work Study (FWS) and Federal Supplemental Educational Opportunity Grant (FSEOG) are exceptionally limited.
 While you might receive them at one school, you may not receive them at another.
-Cost of attendance (COA) also varies from college to college and is a factor in how much aid you may receive.
 Some loan limits are higher at four year colleges as compared to community college.

 What are allowed method of payments?